AdobeDocs/analytics.en/help/import/data-connectors/demandbase-home/demandbase-deploying.md

   </tr>
   <tr>
    <td colname="col1"> _db._tntVarPrefix </td>
    <td colname="col2"> This string is prepended to each Demandbase dimension name before sending to Adobe Target.
-Example, if this setting has the value “db_” then the dimension “industry” will be sent to Adobe Target as “db_industry”. </td>
+Example, if this setting has the value "db_" then the dimension "industry" will be sent to Adobe Target as "db_industry". </td>
   </tr>
   <tr>
    <td colname="col1"> _db._dimensionsArray </td>
    <td colname="col2"> The standard Demandbase dimensions that are sent to Adobe Analytics.
 It is recommended that you do not modify this setting.
-The “max_size” property is the number of allowed characters for the dimension before truncation occurs. </td>
+The "max_size" property is the number of allowed characters for the dimension before truncation occurs. </td>
   </tr>
   <tr>
    <td colname="col1"> _db._dimensionsArrayCustom </td>
    <td colname="col2"> The custom Demandbase dimensions that are sent to Adobe Analytics.
-The “max_size” property is the number of allowed characters for the dimension before truncation occurs. </td>
+The "max_size" property is the number of allowed characters for the dimension before truncation occurs. </td>
   </tr>
   <tr>
    <td colname="col1"> _db._cName </td>